tsigall/nfl-player-detection/README.md

 ## Usage
 - `annotations.ipynb` contains all code needed to automatically generate the training set, including isolating the field and running the initial model to generate annotations.
 - `yolo_training.ipynb` is then used to train the custom model on these generated annotations.
 A file containing the resultant parameters will be generated.
+That file could not be uploaded to this repository due to size constraints.
+- `data_exploration.ipynb` has a variety of code to help look at results, as does `presentation_visuals.ipynb`.
+Some may not work as they rely on images that could not be uploaded due to size contstraints.